 - Configure settings in library and project/data template

-The CPT Tool requires that the Microsoft .NET 4.8 framework is installed on the PC prior to the installation of the CPT Tool.
-If your PC does not have the installed, then it will be automatically installed during the CPT Tool installation process.
+- The Datgel Toolbox program requires that the Microsoft .NET 4.8 framework is installed on the PC prior to the installation of the Tool.
+If your PC does not have this, then it will be automatically downloaded and installed during the Tool installation process.

 Virtual Memory Configuration